Skip to content

 """

-Calculates the port area as a function of the web distance traveled.
+Return the port area as a function of the web distance traveled.

 This method assumes a 2D or simplified model where the port area can